Course and Program Proposals

 - CoP: Proposals are reviewed by the Curriculum Committee, and voted on by the entire faculty; once approved by faculty vote, proposals go to the dean for final review and approval.

-- CAS: After approval by the department faculty, department chair and division chair, proposals go to the college Curriculum Review Committee, then to the dean.
+- CAS: After approval by the department faculty, department chair and division chair, proposals go to the college Curriculum Review Committee, then to the associate dean acting as delegate of the dean.

 Special Topics and Experimental Courses